 This content structure aims to facilitate more effective learning by helping learners understand the complete process before focusing to the specifics.
 Understanding the process overview is part of the learning that may extend beyond the current job scope of learners' roles.
-Knowing the reasoning behind a process and each of its elements can better inspire motivation for further learning and strengthen learners' sense of ownership in their human resource roles.
+Knowing the reasoning behind a process and each of its elements can better inspire motivation for further learning and strengthen learners' sense of ownership in their human resource roles at officer or above level, particularly related to recruitment.

-Training course designers may also refer to the chapter on Training Method, which outlines the suggested total number of learning hours, in learning modes including classroom training, self-learning and research, and on-the-job training.
+Training course designers may also refer to the chapter on Training Method, which outlines the suggested total number of learning hours, in learning modes including classroom training and self-learning.
 The content of each UoC has a recommended training session plan as a basis for training course designers to adapt for use.
 There are 13 recommended classroom activities covering all three UoCs, which can be applied for learning as well as assessment purposes.
 An overall assessment of all three UoCs is provided at the end to evaluate learners' understanding of the subject matter covered in the training.
-A PowerPoint presentation is also prepared for trainers' reference use.
+A PowerPoint presentation deck is also prepared for trainers' reference use.